• Skip to primary navigation

 Jump to Recipe Jump to Video

-Pancit canton recipe that helps you make this favourite Filipino noodle dish at home with ingredients that are readily available in your local supermarket.
+This pancit canton recipe helps you make this favorite Filipino noodle dish at home with ingredients that are readily available in your local supermarket.
 Easy to make and customize for pancit canton noodles your family will love.

-(Looking for other Filipino recipes?
-Try this sopas recipe, the ultimate Filipino comfort food.
-Or this no-fail creamy leche flan recipe, a favourite Filipino dessert.)
+(Looking for other popular Filipino recipes?
+Try this chicken sopas recipe, the ultimate Filipino comfort food.
+Or this no-fail creamy leche flan recipe, a beloved Filipino dessert.)

 Jump To hide

-Whenever people find out I’m from the Philippines, I almost always get asked if I have a pancit recipe (lumpia, too, lol…try this delicious lumpia recipe!).
+Whenever people find out I’m from the Philippines, I almost always get asked if I have a pancit recipe (lumpia, too, lol…try this delicious lumpia recipe from Hilda over at Hilda’s Kitchen Blog).

 I get asked so often that Red and I finally decided to document our pancit canton recipe and share it here for everyone to enjoy.